magnars/stasis/README.md

 - [Madness](http://algernon.github.io/madness/) is a static site generator, based on Enlive and Bootstrap.
 - [Static](http://nakkaya.com/static.html) is a simple static site generator written in Clojure.
 - [Ecstatic](http://samrat.me/ecstatic/) creates static web pages and blog posts from Hiccup templates and Markdown.
+- [incise](https://github.com/RyanMcG/incise) is an extensible static site generator written in Clojure.

 They generally come with a folder where you put your blog posts in some template language, and a set of configuration options about how